Luis González Bravo: Independence of Chile and Chile Peace Treaty

-Anti-monarchist Revolution and Exile
+Anti-monarchist revolution and exile

 President Luis González Bravo was the first stable Prime Minister of Queen Isabella II's effective kingdom starting in 1843, and also her kingdom's last Prime Minister, 25 years later in 1868.
 Prime Minister Luis González Bravo was one of the few politicians who remained consistently faithful to Queen Isabella II throughout her ruling years, standing by her from the beginning of her effective monarchy, to the last days of her reign in 1868.

 In September 1868, however, upon facing the first battle of the revolution, he advised Queen Isabella II to substitute him in the country's presidency for an experienced army general as Prime Minister, to better fight the ready to strike armed forces organized against her government.
 The Queen named Captain José Gutiérrez de la Concha as Prime Minister, who only lasted eleven days in power, from 19 September to 30 September 1868, his troops being defeated on 28 September, when the anti-monarchical revolution took over the country.
 Queen Isabella II and Prime Minister González Bravo were offered exile with their spouses and children in France by Emperor Napoleon III.

 The Queen was exiled in Paris, where she died in 1904.
 Luis González Bravo lived in Biarritz with his wife and two daughters, and died there from coronary heart disease in 1871.
 In France, as a last resort to rescue and preserve the Bourbon monarchy in Spain in face of the anti-monarchist revolutionary takeover and Queen Isabella II's exile, he supported the Carlists two years before his death.
 Months later, in 1870, Queen Isabella II abdicated her crown in favour of her first son, Alfonso, so as to perpetuate the House of Bourbon dynasty in Spain, which came back into power in 1874 with him leading the Spanish Monarchy Restoration.

-Works, Journalism and Intellectual Academies
+Works, journalism and intellectual cademies

 A talented and prolific columnist, Luis González Bravo founded four newspapers in Spain: El Guirigay (1837), La Legalidad, El Contemporáneo (1860) and Los Tiempos.
 He was also columnist for the newspapers El Español and El Eco del Comercio.
 A fervent and generous literature supporter and philanthropist, he was legendary Spanish poet Gustavo Adolfo Bécquer's patron, sponsor and benefactor.
 He also supported his brother actively, painter Valeriano Bécquer.